achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 ### Example
 **Here is an example of how to use the graphical interface of the software**:
-Use the following code to execute the graphical interface of the `pyDEMATEL` software.
+Use the following command to execute the graphical interface of the `pyDEMATEL` software.

 ```sh
 pydematel